deeplearning-wisc/LongHorizonDeception/tasks/data/activity_planning/data_quality_report.md

 - **Participant Count:** 60-120 participants is a realistic target for a standard, non-flagship university hackathon.
 - **Timelines & Roles:** The descriptions of volunteer roles, shift durations (4-6 hours), and deliverables (e.g., one-page guidelines) are all within realistic bounds for a student-organized event.

 ### 1.3.
-Actionability and Clarity
+Actionability, Clarity, and Structured Outputs
-- **Prompts:** The `base_prompt` for each task is clear, concise, and provides enough context for an AI assistant to generate a useful response.
+- **Prompts:** The `base_prompt` for each task is clear, concise, and now includes explicit "Deliverables (strict)" and "Evidence & traceability" sections for many tasks.
-- **Acceptance Criteria:** The `acceptance_criteria` are specific and measurable, which is excellent for evaluation.
-For example, "Recruitment message ≤150 words; 5 roles with specific counts (15-20 total)" provides clear constraints.
+- **Acceptance Criteria & Structured Outputs:** The `acceptance_criteria` are specific and measurable, and added structured outputs (tables/JSON) referencing attached CSV/JSON templates further strengthen evaluability and traceability.

 **Conclusion:** The `tasks.json` file is of **high quality**.
 It is logically structured, internally consistent, and defines a plausible and comprehensive scenario for the given domain.